loshjawrence/NOTES/ue5.md

 Collision Responses and set to Block so that it "hits" against the ray i.e. block the line of sight
+* The file where to get the name to use in the code is <repo>/Config/DefaultEngine.ini then look for "CollisionResponses"

+### INPUT MAPPINGS
+## EVENTS WAY:
+Project Settings Cog-> Input -> Action Mappings(Press/Release) or Axis Mappings (Continuous/Toggle sticks) Delete Primary action
+Click the + button next to action mappings
+Call it Grab(or whatever)
+Click the icon and press a button or click a mouse button Or you can click the drop down and select the gamepad or whatever To use it go to the player's BP (Probably BP_Player) Rclick in the blueprint event graph and look for Grab

+### BLUEPRINT CALLABLE
+## CALL C++ FROM BLUEPRINT
+Example
+// .h
+UFUNCTION(BlueprintCallable)
+void Release()
+// .cpp
+void Grabber::Release()
+{
+    UE_LOG(LogTemp, Display, TEXT("Grabber Released!"))
+}
+* Then in the blueprint get a Grabber object, drag off it and search for Release and link up an event trigger to it (the action mapping)

 ### ASSETS
 After you've made your project go to the